o1-labs-XT/mastermind-zkApp/README.md

 ## Preventing Underconstrained Proofs

 - Prevent vulnerabilities by ensuring that all provable code within the zk-SNARK circuit is fully constrained.
 This avoids the creation of underconstrained proofs, which could otherwise lead to security breaches or unintended behavior.
-  It's crucial to properly constrain the provable code by using assertions.
+- It's crucial to properly constrain the provable code by using assertions.

   - For example, the API `Field.equals(2)` is not the same as `Field.assertEquals(2)`.
 The former returns a `Bool`, while the latter adds a constraint on the equality and will cause proof generation and verification to fail if the equality check fails.
   - The same applies to other comparisons and checks, such as `greaterThan`, `lessThan`, etc.

 - Be cautious when using the `Provable.witness` API.
 Ensure that its output is consistently constrained, operating based on another field or variable.
   - Please refer to the API documentation [here](#provablewitness) for more details.

 ---

 > Note that the security considerations documented here are specific to the Mastermind game.
-For more details on general security considerations, please refer to this excellent guide on [Security and zkApps](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/introduction-to-zkapps/secure-zkapps).
+For more details on zkApp security considerations, please refer to this excellent guide on [Security and zkApps](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/introduction-to-zkapps/secure-zkapps).

 # Good practices

-## Structure of the Project
+## Project Structure

 - Unlike other zkDSLs, the `o1js` SDK handles both circuit writing for the zkApp as well as interacting with the blockchain, whether for deployment or interaction.